Deesen/ckeditor4-modx-evo/README.md

 ## ckeditor4-modx-evo v4.5.7.0

 Ready for production.
-All settings and configurations are adapted to the old TinyMCE3-settings as good as possible.
+All settings and configurations are adapted to the old Modx/TinyMCE3-settings as good as possible

+  - Filebrowser / KCfinder integrated for images, flash and files
+  - CKEditor-plugin "embed" for media-files
+  - Easy link-creation by choosing from Modx ressource-tree
+  - Webuser- / custom-template handling as per TinyMCE3
+  - Settings via Modx- / user- and plugin-configuration

 ------------------------------------------------------------------------------